harrisonlab/Metabarcoding_projects/statistical analysis.md

 plot_ordination(obj,mynmds,color="condition",shape="location")
 ```

-plotOrd is a ggplot wrapper that does something similar to plot_ordination.
+plotOrd is a ggplot wrapper that does something similar to plot_ordination, but without the background and with axes on the same scale.
+This needs modifying to allow more control on axes and background (not available via the phyloseq implementation).

 plotPCA is modified version of the DESeq2 version.